tailsdotcom/coding-test/README.md

 ### First

-* Create a Docker container with a new Python-based application (any framework is fine, we prefer Flask).
+* Create a Docker container with a new Python-based application.
+Any framework is fine, we prefer Flask.

 ### Second
 #### If you are applying for a Backend Software Engineer role: